openstack-infra/zuul/doc/source/admin/drivers/gerrit.rst

       This takes a list of approvals.
 If an approval matches the provided criteria the change can not be entered into the pipeline.
-It follows the same syntax as the :ref:`approval pipeline requirement above <gerrit-pipeline-require-approval>`.
+It follows the same syntax as :attr:`pipeline.require.<gerrit source>.approval`.

       Example to reject a change with any negative vote::